High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Discussion

 {\bf Photon-indistinguishability measurements--} In the TPI experiments, an additional $\SI{4}{\nano\second}$ delay was introduced between consecutive laser pulses by adding an imbalanced free-space Mach-Zehnder interferometer (MZI) in the excitation path, which was compensated in the HOM setup on the detection side.
 Hence, the excitation sequence is composed of pairs of pulses separated by $\SI{4}{\nano\second}$, every $\SI{12.5}{\nano\second}$ corresponding to $\SI{80}{\mega\hertz}$ laser repetition rate.
 Free-space waveplates were used to match the polarization for the TPI inside the fiber beam splitter.
 The exact polarization was set by using a polarimeter at the beam splitter output in combination with a laser tuned to the QD emission wavelength.
-Fine-tuning the relative delay between both MZI arms was used to precisely match the detection and excitation delay, respectively.
+Fine-tuning the relative delay between both MZI arms was used to match precisely the detection and excitation delay, respectively.
 The contrast of classical Michelson interference of the laser with itself was used for optimization.
-See \SM{} for the scheme of the experimental setup and the details of the HOM data analysis.\\
+See \SMnote{7} for the details of the HOM data analysis and the scheme of the experimental setup.\\